Decrying 'witch hunt' against Brexit-backers, Banks shuns UK lawmakers

 The lawmakers have questioned senior figures from Facebook and Cambridge Analytica as part of its investigation into “fake news” after the data of millions of Facebook users was improperly shared with the consultancy.

-Cambridge Analytica was hired by Donald Trump’s presidential election campaign in 2016, and also pitched to Leave.EU.
-However, the campaign group and the consultancy both said that no work was done on the referendum.
+Although Cambridge Analytica pitched to Leave.EU, both said that no work was done on the referendum.

 The Electoral Commission, which regulates votes in Britain, found no evidence that Leave.EU received donations or paid-for services from Cambridge Analytica.
 But it has fined Leave.EU for campaign finance breaches which Banks has said he will appeal.

+But committee chairman, Damian Collins, said that Britain’s Information Commissioner, along with the Mississippi court and the Electoral Commission all had questions for Banks.

+“We will continue to follow the evidence in our inquiry and will give a formal response to their letter next week,” he said on Twitter.
-The regulator is also investigating Vote Leave, which won official designation as the lead Brexit campaign group ahead of Leave.EU.

-The media committee has summoned Vote leave’s communications chief Dominic Cummings to answer questions, but he has refused.
-On Thursday Britain’s parliament took the rare step of ordering him to appear.
+Banks’ snub comes after the communications chief of Vote Leave, which won official designation as the lead Brexit campaign group ahead of Leave.EU, also refused to appear, prompting Britain’s parliament to take the rare step of ordering him to come.

 Editing by Stephen Addison